Writing is now a popular way to earn money either as a full time or part-time job

 A lot of writers are now learning to mix and match their publishing to maximise the return on their work.

-Yes, publishing ebooks on Kindle is one way to sell your writing, but blogging has now become a very lucrative means of deriving an income.
+Yes, publishing ebooks on Kindle is one way to sell your writing.
+But if you love to write, blogging has now become a very lucrative means of making extra money.

 Selling books and making money

 With ebooks and books, the time investment needed to write, produce, market and then promote one title is enormous.
 Then there is the issue of whether a book will be popular enough to sell reasonably well.